 The Guggenheim is unique among American museums for its ability to simultaneously publish books and catalogues in several languages.
 The Publishing and Digital Media department designs and edits exhibition catalogues and collection books of the highest quality and scholarship, and working with international distributors, it insures their availability in bookstores on every continent.
 The museum's catalogue Zaha Hadid was the 2007 best-in-show winner in the American Association of Museums annual Museum Publications Design Competition, the most prestigious juried event of its kind.

 The Registrar department is responsible for the maintenance of records relating to the collections of the museums, and oversees the movement, packing, transportation, and storage of objects in the museum’s collections.
 The Registrar department communicates with all exhibition lenders and oversees all loan agreements, developing and implementing policies and procedures pertaining to the acquisition, management, and disposition of collections.
 The Registrar department also handles arrangements for accessions, loans, shipping, customs, and insurance.

 The primary function of the Visitor Services department at the Guggenheim Museum is to ensure a positive experience for all museum visitors.
 The goal of our policies, procedures, and programs is to encourage initial and repeat visitation, ultimately leading visitors to become members.
-The department’s activities include: providing superior customer service to visitors, selling museum admission, promoting membership as well as ongoing public programs, handling group sales, coordinating events, handling box-office requests, and researching and implementing effective visitor communications techniques.
+The department’s activities include but not limited to: overseeing Visitor Services phone lines and e-mail account, conducting daily visitor experience surveys, assisting with Box Office & Group Sales phone lines when required, providing assistance to Box Office staff for public programs and/or Works & Process (Spring or Fall only), attending weekly VS departmental meeting, as well as attending special marketing, outreach or implementation meetings with Managing Director of Visitor Services and Retail Operations.